egison/egison-ruby/README.md

 ## About Egison

-If you get to love the above pattern-matching, please try [Egison](http://www.egison.org), too.
+If you get to love the above pattern-matching, please try [the Egison programming language](http://www.egison.org), too.
 Egison is the pattern-matching oriented pure functional programming language.
 Actually, the original pattern-matching system of Egison is more powerful.
 For example, we can do following things in the original Egison.